eco-stake/restake/README.md

 ### Monitoring

-The REStake autostaking script can integrate with [healthchecks.io](https://healthchecks.io/) to report the script status for each network. healthchecks.io can then integrate with many notification platforms to make sure you know about any failures.
+The REStake autostaking script can integrate with [healthchecks.io](https://healthchecks.io/) to report the script status for each network. [healthchecks.io](https://healthchecks.io/) can then integrate with many notification platforms like email, Discord and Slack to make sure you know about any failures.

 REStake will ping [healthchecks.io](https://healthchecks.io/) when the script starts, succeeds, or fails.
 It will include relevant error information in the check log and is simple to configure.